 The City of London had a serious dead body problem in the early 19th century.
-The body snatching business was booming with surgeons and various other medial crackpots needing a fresh supply of bodies.
+The body snatching business was booming with surgeons and various other medical crackpots needing a fresh supply of bodies.
 This is the world Netflix introduces to us in The Frankenstein Chronicles.

 The story begins on a dreary night in the middle of the Thames River with John Marlott (Sean Bean) a river police officer.
 During an undercover operation to arrest a dangerous group of opium smugglers, Marlott finds the body of a girl on the riverbank.
 This is no ordinary dead body, upon closer inspection, he finds the girl is a composite of multiple bodies.

 Hearing the news of the discovery, the Home Secretary summons Marlott and entrusts him with a secret mission to find the person responsible.
 Assisted by Constable Joseph Nightingale, they discover many unwanted children have gone missing throughout the city.
 The only description of the abductor is the name “monster” coined by the street kids.